thoughtrealm/bumblebee/README.md

 - The [Technical Details](TECHNICAL_DETAILS.md) document provides a detailed description of the crypto implementation logic, the specific crypto algorithms used, and their corresponding code sources.

+- A Threat Model document can be found [here](THREAT_MODEL.md), which describes threats, vulns, mitigations and a response plan.

 - There is a brief [YouTube Overview Presentation](https://youtu.be/d8Ay6VDspAk) that discusses the general goals and status of the _Bumblebee_ project.